firefly-iii/docs/new-docs/faq/importing.md

 ## Can Firefly III sync with my bank?

 Firefly III has a *general purpose* import tool that can import CSV files.
-There is also a Firefly III API that you can connect to your bank, if you are clever enough to build something in your favorite programming language.
+There is also a Firefly III API that you can connect to [YOUR BANK HERE], if you are clever enough to build something in your favorite programming language.

-Firefly III won't be able to sync with your bank out of the box.
+Firefly III won't be able to sync with [YOUR BANK HERE] out of the box.
 There are several ways of importing data, but Firefly III isn't connected to [YOUR BANK HERE] and probably never will.
 Most countries have between 10 and 30 consumer banks and it's barely doable to maintain just a few.
 I do have the wish to support many banks, but I must do so through other services.

 Unfortunately, I just don't have the time or the resources to build a custom import routine for [YOUR BANK HERE].
 If this is something you're specifically looking for, please use Mint or YNAB, or build it yourself.